Best IWB Holsters of 2023

-Inside the Waistband or IWB carry is one of the most popular options for concealed carry.
-Inside the waistband is exactly what it sounds like and positions the holster inside your pants for easy concealment.
-To do so, you’ll need an IWB holster.
-It’s not a wise decision to toss a gun in your waistband without some form of holster.
+Inside the Waistband (IWB) carry is one of the most popular options for concealed carry.
+Inside the waistband is exactly what it sounds like.
+Carrying in this fashion puts your holster inside your pants (trousers, shorts, whatever) for improved concealment.
+To do so, you’ll need the best IWB holster model for your preferred weapon and lifestyle.

-Why carry inside the waistband?
+Why carry IWB?
 Well, simply put, it’s the most effective means to conceal a firearm while keeping it accessible.
 Inside the waistband utilities your pants to cover the vast majority of the gun with nothing more than a shirt to cover the grip.
 IWB is putting the concealed in concealed carry.
+This isn’t to say you can conceal a handgun effectively with an OWB holster, just that all things being equal, IWB concealed carry holsters are more circumspect.

 The larger the gun, the more efficient IWB is.
 Anyone can carry a P365 OWB, but it’s a lot harder to carry a Glock 17 OWB and keep it concealed.
 You toss a Glock 17 in an IWB rig, and it’s easy to conceal, easy to access, and with the right holster, it’s quite comfortable.